Rules

 7. That upon request the tournament director will initiate the appeals process

-All players are expected
+All players are expected to:

-1. To conduct themselves in an orderly fashion
+1. Conduct themselves in an orderly fashion

-8. To obey the FIDE laws of chess
+8. Obey the FIDE laws of chess